 Lets have a look at a simple example:

 When adding up a column when your total is greater than 11 you subtract 11 from the total and make a mark next to the number that caused the total to go over 11.

 At the bottom of the column write down the total, which will be a maximum of 10, this is part of your running total.

 Below the running total you write down the number of marks in each column.

-To get the total you add up the running total and the marks starting from the left column and working right.
+To get the total, add up the running total and the marks starting from the right column and working left.

-Moving right to the second column we add up in an L shape.
-To the subtotal we add the number of marks in this column and also add the number of marks in the column to the left which gives us the L shape.
+Moving left to the second column, we add up in an L shape.
+To the subtotal, add the number of marks in this column and also add the number of marks in the column to the right which gives us the L shape.

-Moving right to the third column we add the number of marks in this column and also add the number of marks in the column to the left to the subtotal.
+Moving left to the third column, add the number of marks in this column and also add the number of marks in the column to the right to the subtotal.

-Moving right to the fourth column we add up in an L shape.
+Moving left to the fourth column we add up in an L shape.